jvintorres/Data_Visualization_Project/README.md

 # Campylobacteriosis Prevalence in California

 **Campylobacteriosis** prevalence across California from 2001 to 2014.
 The original content is sourced from the "California Open Data Portal" website.
-This dataset was pre-processed (i.e. manipulated, filtered, augmented) from a Kaggle user for public use.
+This dataset was pre-processed (i.e. augmented or filtered in some way) from a Kaggle user for public use.
 The purpose of this project was twofold -

 1) to successfully extract Campylobacteriosis prevalence data by coding with various python libraries
 2) to reveal visual trends in Campylobacteriosis across Californian counties by population size, over time